 Use narrative in small chunks.
 The entire work does not need to be a narrative.
 Story elements can introduce an idea or illustrate a particularly difficult section.
 Readers not familiar with the topic can follow this narrative path to understanding.

 Use select elements of storytelling.
-Use one or two storytelling tools to enhance the readability.
+Use one or two creative writing tools to enhance the readability.
 Carefully consider which elements are most suitable the work at hand.